nashville-software-school/bangazon-inc/README.md

 ## Platform Development

-You will work on four different [Sprints](https://www.scruminc.com/sprint/) while you build the products that Bangazon Corporation needs in order to operate as a modern business.
+You will work on three different [Sprints](https://www.scruminc.com/sprint/) while you build the products that Bangazon Corporation needs in order to operate as a modern business.
 On each of these sprints, you will build features that your product owner has defined in the [Backlog](http://www.mountaingoatsoftware.com/agile/scrum/scrum-tools/product-backlog).

 ### Applications

 These are the applications you will be developing during your time working at Bangazon.

 1. ASP.NET MVC Web API for the [Bangazon Platform](https://github.com/nashville-software-school/csharp-bangazonapi-boilerplate)
-1. [Command line application](https://github.com/nashville-software-school/csharp-bangazoncli-boilerplate) using Test Driven Development
 1. ASP.NET MVC Web Application for [workforce management](https://github.com/nashville-software-school/csharp-workforce-boilerplate)
 1. ASP.NET MVC Web Application for the [Bangazon public facing site](https://github.com/nashville-software-school/csharp-bangazonmvc-boilerplate)